 - Established daily mindfulness practice of at least two years.

 - Ongoing practice of loving-kindness and self-compassion in daily life

-- Attendance in at least one 5-day silent, teacher-led retreat (See this page for a list of centers that typically offer these sort of retreats)
+- Attendance in at least one 5-day silent teacher-led residential meditation retreat of any kind, at a location of your choosing.
+(See this page for a list of some centers that typically offer these sort of retreats)

 - Previous participation in a five-day or eight-week Mindful Self-Compassion (MSC) Training

 - Experience teaching meditation in groups, such as Mindfulness-Based Stress Reduction, or in clinical settings

 - You do not have to be a clinician to take the MSC Teacher Training

 - You must allow at least 6 months to elapse between completing your MSC course and beginning Teacher Training.
 This will allow you to reflect on whether you really want to begin the teaching journey.
 However, you may register for teacher training at any time after you complete the MSC course.